- Supply chain management is coordinating the movement of all goods, services, materials, and information involved in your business operations

-Research is time consuming, but made much faster with a free shipping rate calculator to compare rates in seconds.
+Research is time-consuming but made much faster with a free shipping rate calculator to compare rates in seconds.

 The best way to save on courier rates is to use shipping software like Easyship.
 By doing so, you get instant access to our pre-negotiated discount rates from all couriers like USPS, UPS, FedEx, and DHL.

 Alternatively, you can try to negotiate with couriers directly.
-However, couriers only offer discounts to businesses who ship thousands of parcels per month.
+However, couriers only offer discounts to businesses that ship thousands of parcels per month.
 With Easyship, you never have to meet order minimums or create a contract with the courier.
 Instead, just access our discounted rates and ship instantly at up to 70% off.

 Additionally, our fully integrated shipping platform saves you time on fulfillment with key shipping automation.
-Plus, our softare integrates with all top warehousing management software.
+Plus, our software integrates with all top warehousing management software.
 Supply chain management is much improved by using the right tools.

 Supply Chain Management For eCommerce

 Supply chain management sits at the junction of product availability, cost reduction, and customer service.
 The upstream processes of supply chain management trickle down to the customer.
 This means that while you try to slash costs around procurement and supply, movement and storage, and operations management – the customer experience should always be in the back of your mind.

 Looking for a reliable supply chain partner to scale your eCommerce brand?
 Get in touch with Easyship’s team of global supply chain experts.
 We’re here to answer all your questions and connect you, free of charge, to your best-fit fulfillment partner.